Kagu-chan/jpdb.io/README.md

 Enable this option to hide decks which do not contain new cards.
 This is evaluated against total amount, ignoring suspended cards (The `Vocabulary` bar is at 100% seen).

-This is useful when you have lots of decks, as those are not clogging up the space if you're interested in the progress of those not yet finnished.
+This is useful when you have lots of decks, as those are not clogging up the space if you're interested in the progress of those not yet finished.

 ### Hide decks at Target coverage

-Enable this option to hide decks which have reached the configured target coverage either globally or for this deck if overwritte (Patreon feature!).
+Enable this option to hide decks which have reached the configured target coverage either globally or where the target coverage is overwritten (Patreon feature!).

-This is useful when you have lots of decks, as those are not clogging up the space if you're interested in the progress of those not yet finnished.
+This is useful when you have lots of decks, as those are not clogging up the space if you're interested in the progress of those not yet finished.

 ### Hide non-new decks